Holodomor

-Ukraine was one of the largest grain-producing states in the USSR and was subject to unreasonably higher grain quotas, when compared to the rest of the USSR.
+Ukraine was one of the largest grain-producing states in the USSR and was subject to unreasonably high grain quotas compared to the rest of the USSR in 1930.
 This caused Ukraine to be hit particularly hard by the famine.
 Early estimates of the death toll by scholars and government officials vary greatly.
-A joint statement to the United Nations signed by 25 countries in 2003 declared that 7–10 million died.
-However, current scholarship estimates a range significantly lower, with 3.5 to 5 million victims.
-The famine's widespread impact on Ukraine persists to this day.
+A joint statement to the United Nations signed by 25 countries in 2003 declared that 7 to 10 million people died.
+More recent scholarship has estimated a lower range of between 3.5 and 5 million victims.